w3c/wai-media-intro/source/accessible-media/formats.html.erb.md

 -   [Web Video Text Tracks (WebVTT)](https://w3c.github.io/webvtt/)
 -   [SRT](https://matroska.org/technical/specs/subtitles/srt.html)

+TTML and WebVTT contain a full array of markup for styling, timing and placement options.
+SRT is a bare-bones format that displays unstyled text only, although some user agents may support basic styling commands (such as bold or italic text) if they are present in the caption file.

 Captions can be displayed by most modern media players on desktop and mobile platforms, in standalone applications as well as in Web browsers:

 -   Standalone players typically support WebVTT and/or TTML.